What’s Involved In Capital Raising?

 Raising capital for your company using a convertible note is a combination of debt and equity financing.
 Convertible notes are originally structured like debt instruments, but have a provision that allows the amount invested (and if agreed, interest) to convert into an equity investment at a future date.

 A SAFE raise uses a SAFE Note which involves the payment of an agreed sum of money, without the debt element.
 Similar to convertible note, it converts into equity in the future.
 Under this, an investor agrees to make a cash payment, that isn’t a loan, and is given a contractual right to convert this amount into shares when a pre-agreed trigger event occurs.
 As this payment is not considered a loan, interest does not accrue and if the conversion event is not triggered, equity is not issued and the payment is not repaid.
+We’ve written in more detail about what SAFE notes are here.

 What Documents Do I Need For Capital Raising?